Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 You might use one, two, or even a blend of multiple types of augmentative and alternative communication options.

-Each person’s needs are different, so your Washington DC speech therapist will work with you to decide what makes the most sense.
+Each person’s needs are different, and our Washington DC speech pathologists will work with you to decide what makes the most sense.

 Who Needs AAC?